isaacwetton/degree-progress-tracker/README.md

 # degree-progress-tracker
-A python program design to assist in tracking university degree progress.
+A python program designed to assist in tracking university degree progress.